chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_keys.md

 ### exists

-This matcher causes the control to pass if the filter returned at least one result.
-You can negate the meaning using should_not (that is, you expect no matches).
+The control will pass if the filter returns at least one result.
+Use should_not if you expect zero matches.

     # Sally should have at least one access key
     describe aws_iam_access_keys.where(username: 'sally') do